Here’s how much data WoW uses:

 Well, if it’s 10 KB per second, then it’s 600 KB per minute, 36,000 KB, or 36 MB per hour, which translates to 1 GB a month.

-You can always measure the specific data consumption using some software or you can check Task Manager to see approximately how much data one app is using at any moment.
+You can always measure and monitor the specific data consumption using some software or you can check Task Manager to see approximately how much data one app is using at any moment.

 So, if you want to play online games and stream videos, you’re going to have an issue.

-Your data will be consumed in a very short period, and you don’t want to go overboard with your data plan.
+Your internet data that will be consumed in a very short period, and you don’t want to go overboard with your data plan.

 Imagine a situation where multiple people in the household are playing WoW at the same time, and all of them play for at least 4 hours every day.